 Any time you paint on a glass or ceramic surface you want to be sure it is nice and clean so the paint adheres.

-I’ve found it works best to clean with rubbing alcohol on a cotton round right before starting the DIY to remove any grim or oils from the surface.
+I’ve found it works best to clean with rubbing alcohol on a cotton round right before starting the DIY to remove any grime or oils from the surface.

 Step 3.
-Spray vase with flat black spray paint.
+Spray the vase with flat black paint.

-Next do one thorough coat of the flat black spray paint on the vase and let dry.
+Next, do one thorough coat of the flat black spray paint on the vase and let it dry.

 Step 4.
 Cover with dirt.

 Once the first coat is dry.
 Cover the vase with sandy dry dirt.
-Rub very lightly so you can scratch the surface.
+Rub very lightly so you don’t scratch the surface.

 Now you could stop here if you wanted, but I chose to add more dirt to create some texture on the vase.